-- In this Contract: - the Contract holder will be referred to as "you," "your," "resident," or "residents,"; - "Accommodation" refers to: - If you live in a dormitory room, bachelor or one bedroom apartment ("Dormitories"), your entire living space including common areas; - If you live in shared accommodation ("Cluster Housing"), your room and the living area you share with other residents.
-The living area that you share with other residents, together with your room and every other resident's room is also referred to as your "unit"; - "Guest" refers to anyone who you invite, accept or admit to the Residence Complex property (which includes all Residence Complex buildings, Cluster Housing units, parking lots and surrounding grounds); - "University" and "UVic" means the University of Victoria; - "Residence Complex" means all dormitory halls, Cluster Housing units and dormitory apartments located on the University campus (including bedrooms, common washrooms, lounges, study areas, hallways, laundry facilities, kitchens, storage areas, and external walkways and stairs between residence buildings); the Residence Dining Facility; and the grounds around and between Residence Complex buildings; - "Residence Dining Facility" means the 600 seat dining hall located in New Building 1 in the Residence Complex; - "Mandatory Residence Meal Plan" is defined in Section 2.3; - "Residence Fees" are the fees and deposits set out in Schedule C for use of Accommodation and for meal plans; - "Residence Services" means the UVic Residence Services unit;
+- In this Contract: - the Contract holder will be referred to as "you," "your," "resident," or "residents,"; - "Accommodation" refers to: - If you live in a dormitory room, bachelor or one bedroom apartment ("Dormitories"), your entire living space including common areas; - If you live in shared accommodation ("Pod-style Housing" or "Cluster Housing"), your room and the living area you share with other residents.
+The living area that you share with other residents, together with your room and every other resident's room is also referred to as your "unit"; - "Guest" refers to anyone who you invite, accept or admit to the Residence Complex property (which includes all Residence Complex buildings, Cluster Housing units, parking lots and surrounding grounds); - "University" and "UVic" means the University of Victoria; - "Residence Complex" means all dormitory halls, pod-style housing, Cluster Housing units and dormitory apartments located on the University campus (including bedrooms, common washrooms, lounges, study areas, hallways, laundry facilities, kitchens, pod living areas, storage areas, and external walkways and stairs between residence buildings); the Residence Dining Facility; and the grounds around and between Residence Complex buildings, including Parking Lot 1 and 5; - "Residence Dining Facility" means the 600 seat dining hall located in Building 1 (new Building name anticipated in 2023) in the Residence Complex; - "Mandatory Residence Meal Plan" is defined in Section 2.3; - "Residence Fees" are the fees and deposits set out in Schedule C for use of Accommodation and for meal plans;

-- "Residence Standards" are defined in Schedule D and are also referred to as "Community Standards"; - "Fall Term" means the academic term running from September through December; - "Spring Term" means the academic term running from January through April; - "Summer Term" means the academic term running from May through August; - "Vacate" means to temporarily leave your Accommodation over the winter closure; - "Winter Session" means the Fall Term and the Spring Term; - "Move Out" means removing all persons and personal possessions from your Accommodation and any bike or storage locker you have rented, and returning all keys to the Residence Services Front Desk. - The division of this Contract into articles and sections and the insertion of explanatory notes at the commencement of articles and headings are for convenience of reference only and shall not affect the construction or interpretation of this Contract. - 2) In this Contract the words "include" and "including" are not intended to be limiting. - 3) This Contract constitutes the entire agreement between you and the University pertaining to its subject matter.
+- "Residence Services" means the UVic Residence Services unit; • - "Residence Standards" are defined in Schedule D and are also referred to as • "Community Standards"; - "Fall Term" means the academic term running from September through December; • - "Full Year" means the Fall, Spring and Summer Terms (Graduate students); - "Spring Term" means the academic term running from January through April; - "Summer Term" means the academic term running from May through August; • - "Vacate" means to temporarily leave your Accommodation over the winter closure; ٠ - "Winter Session" means the Fall Term and the Spring Term; - "Move Out" means removing all persons and personal possessions from your Accommodation and any bike or storage locker you have rented, and returning all keys to the Residence Services Front Desk. - 1) The division of this Contract into articles and sections and the insertion of explanatory notes at the commencement of articles and headings are for convenience of reference only and shall not affect the construction or interpretation of this Contract. - 2) In this Contract the words "include" and "including" are not intended to be limiting. - 3) Where the provisions of this Contract are more restrictive than the Federal and Provincial laws or the general rules of the University of Victoria, then the provisions of this Contract prevail. - 4) This Contract constitutes the entire agreement between you and the University pertaining to its subject matter.